renovatebot/renovate/docs/usage/docker.md

 };
 ```

 It is possible to add additional host rules following the [documentation](https://docs.renovatebot.com/configuration-options/#hostrules).
-For example if you have some images you host yourself that are password protected and also some images you pull from Docker hub without authentication then you can configure for a specific Docker host like this:
+For example if you have some images you host yourself that are password protected and also some images you pull from Docker Hub without authentication then you can configure for a specific Docker host like this:

 ```js
 module.exports = {